Social Security Matters

 In short: a permanent resident of Estonia – or a person living in Estonia on the basis of a temporary residency permit or right of residence – for whom their employer must pay social tax is an insured person.

-Take note: in order for your employee to be covered by the Estonian Social Insurance scheme, the minimum social tax obligation you have to remit on a monthly basis is EUR 128,70.
+Take note: in order for your employee to be covered by the Estonian Social Insurance scheme, the minimum social tax obligation you have to remit on a monthly basis is 155.1 euros.
 This is also the case when your employee is working part time and the actual amount of social security calculated from their gross income is less.

-Entry of an Estonian ID number in the Employment Registry = prerequisite for social-security coverage in Estonia
+Entry of an Estonian ID number in the Employment Register = prerequisite for social-security coverage in Estonia

-The Estonian Health Insurance Fund uses employment registry data to determine employee eligibility for Estonian social security coverage and to grant health insurance benefits to foreign employees.
+The Estonian Health Insurance Fund uses Employment Register data to determine employee eligibility for Estonian social security coverage and to grant health insurance benefits to foreign employees.